gvwilson/thirdbit/src/fiction/iffy/index.md

 Iffy put her tools back in the crate and stood.
 "I'm sorry,"
 she said.
-"We gotta keep movin',
+"I gotta keep movin',
-but if you wanna come with us
+but if you wanna come with me
 I'll fix you when we get somewhere safe."

 The bots didn't move.
-"We really gotta go,"
+"I really gotta go,"
 Iff said,
 turning to pick up her crate.